smuel-adm/publicviewing-cli/README.md

 The parameters `--fullscreen` or `--maximized` can be used to control the start behavior of the WebView2 window.
 To send the window to a specific monitor screen use the `--monitor` parameter.
-Use the option `--above´ tries to keep the WebView window above all other windows.
+Use the option `--above` to keep the WebView window above all other windows.

 ![](res/publicviewing-running.gif)